chauncyf/chauncyf.github.io/_posts/2020-02-29-behavior-questions.md

 For example, *Capstone Project for Software Engineering*, which told me how to build a complete product from stratch, like database schema design, backend server implement, and frontend design, etc. By the way, I'm the Teaching Assistant for this coures right now.

-Of course this is not enough for a good software engineer, so I took another course called *Software Engineering for Scalability*.
+Of course this is not enough for a good software engineer, so I've taken another course called *Software Engineering for Scalability*.
 This course focuses on the scalability problem in software engineering, and tought me how to improve a product to make it able to support millions of users.
 I learned a lot from this course, like database partitioning, like using Redis to cache frequently queried data and avoid unnecessary database access, also like using RabbitMQ to implement an asynchronized work queue to do some resourse intensive job.

 Before that, I worked for MatrixCare as a Software Engineer Intern and I worked on a major release of an Electronic Health Record software.
 During the internship, I helped refactored the application architecture from Java EE model to Spring model, which inculdes code change, JDK update, and bugs fix.

-Now that I’m finishing my Master’s degree, I’d love to focus on software engineering and the opportunity to work for Amazom AWS.
+Now that I’m finishing my Master’s degree, I’d love to focus on software engineering and discover the opportunity to work for Amazom AWS.

 ### Tell me about your internship
 Last summer, I had an internship in MatrixCare, which is a company that provides one stop software solution in the seniors living market, like Electronic Health Record.